Template • free

 Low 1-4

-Monitor it, but keep the review light unless the trigger signal changes.
+Monitor it, but keep the review light unless the trigger changes or the surrounding project context shifts.

 Medium 5-9

-Review it in weekly project check-ins and confirm the mitigation owner.
+Review it in weekly project check-ins and confirm that the owner, mitigation action, and next review date are still current.

 High 10-15

-Add concrete mitigation work this week and report progress in the status update.
+Add concrete mitigation work this week, report progress in the status update, and make sure the trigger is visible to the team.

 Critical 16-25